I2-Framework/i2-message/README.md

 # I2 Framework Messaging and EventBus Module
-Java messaging and event bus module.
+Welcome to **i2-message**, a Java messaging and event bus module.
 Send POJO (Plain Old Java Object) messages and events with ease.
 This module is completely standalone but is part of the greater *I2 Framework*.

 ## Status
 * Software coding 90% complete